 In 2006 the channel adopted the brand name CatholicTV and the slogan "America's Catholic Television Network®."
 By 2007 it had entered into a programming exchange agreement with the Canadian channel Salt + Light Television.
 The channel converted its video format to HDTV on October 13, 2010.
 In July of 2007 The CatholicTV Network relocated its studios and offices to Watertown, Massachusetts.

 CatholicTV has grown at an extraordinary pace and is at an historic moment for Catholic television, the Archdiocese of Boston, and in the life of the Church.
 CatholicTV is on the verge of becoming one of the top 100 stations in the entire United States of America, and the Network is available in almost every community and town in and around the Archdiocese of Boston.
-In addition, CatholicTV can be seen in more than 13 million households including those in Michigan, Hawaii, most of New England, Louisiana, Ohio, parts of Tennessee, the Virgin Islands, Vermont and throughout the country via Roku and Google TV.
+In addition, CatholicTV can be seen in more than 13 million households including those in Michigan, Hawaii, most of New England, Louisiana, Ohio, Tennessee, the Virgin Islands, Vermont and throughout the country via streaming services such as Roku, Amazon FireTV, Google TV, AppleTV and Sumsung.
 CatholicTV is available in numerous hospitals and retirement or nursing homes throughout the Archdiocese of Boston.
 Audio content of the daily Mass and Rosary are also carried on three radio stations in different parts of the United States.

 "CatholicTV has grown at an extraordinary pace and is at an historic moment for Catholic television, the Archdiocese of Boston, and in the life of the Church."